 Unlike the other versions of The Flash, Wally West doesn’t use the Speed Force to gain his speed.
 Nope.
 To gain his speed, Wally West actually becomes one with the Speed Force.
 This means that he can cover as much as 7,000 miles in under 7 seconds.
 If for whatever reason that doesn’t impress you, remember this.
 The fastest planes ever made can’t even come close to that.

-For as known as he is with the color red, Daredevil started out in the color yellow.
+As known as he is with the color red, Daredevil started out in the color yellow.
 Yep.
 At one time the Man Without Fear struck fear into the hearts of his opponents looking like a Simpsons character.

 You can’t blame him for his reasoning.